 In September 2015, Åsgard became the world’s first subsea gas compression facility to commence operation.
-The technology from this project is one of our most important measures for delivering volumes from existing fields on the Norwegian continental shelf (NCS).
+Now, five years later, the technology from this project is one of our most important measures for delivering volumes from existing fields on the Norwegian continental shelf (NCS).

 The technology will increase recovery from the Mikkel and Midgard structures by around 282 million barrels of oil equivalent.